kubernetes/autoscaler/cluster-autoscaler/cloudprovider/kwok/README.md

 4. Set `--cloud-provider=kwok` in the CA Deployment
 5. That's all.

-For 1 and 2, you can refer to helm chart for the ConfigMaps.
+For 1 and 2, you can refer to the helm chart for the ConfigMaps.
 You can render them from the helm chart using:
 ```
 helm template charts/cluster-autoscaler/  --set "cloudProvider"="kwok" -s templates/configmap.yaml --namespace=default
 ```
-Replace `--namespace` with namespace where your CA pod is running.
+Replace `--namespace` with the namespace where your CA pod is running.

-If you want to temporarily revert back to your previous cloud provider, just change the `--cloud-provider=kwok`.
+If you want to temporarily revert to your previous cloud provider, just change the `--cloud-provider=kwok`.
-No other provider uses `kwok-provider-config` and `kwok-provider-templates` ConfigMap (you can keep them in the cluster or delete them if you want to revert completely). `POD_NAMESPACE` is used only by kwok provider (at the time of writing this).
+No other provider uses `kwok-provider-config` and `kwok-provider-templates` ConfigMap (you can keep them in the cluster or delete them if you want to revert completely). `POD_NAMESPACE` is used only by the kwok provider (at the time of writing this).

 #### 3. Configure `kwok` cloud provider
 Decide if you want to use static template nodes or dynamic template nodes ([check the FAQ](#3-what-is-the-difference-between-static-template-nodes-and-dynamic-template-nodes) to understand the difference).